ibm-cloud-docs/vpc/backup_service_vpc_about.md

 A volume can be restored when you create an instance, modify an instance, or when you create a stand-alone volume.
 Volume data restoration begins immediately as the volume is hydrated, but [performance is degraded](/docs/vpc?topic=vpc-baas-vpc-restore&interface=ui#baas-performance-considerations) until the volume is fully restored.
 Restoring from a bootable snapshot is slower than using a regular boot volume.

-The restored volume has the same capacity and IOPS tier profile as the original volume.
+The restored volume has the same capacity and volume profile as the original volume.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 Restoring a virtual server instance directly from snapshot consistency group identifier is not supported.
 However, you can restore a virtual server instance by restoring all of its boot and data volumes from the snapshots that are part of a consistency group.